 Clicking on a single small thumbnail image will bring up the Photo Gallery for that Species.

-Below the image will be any affiliation, copyright or other notations for that larger image.
 While we do provide some photographic materials (and welcome submission of images to increase our collection), most of what we provide are drawings as these often contain the best depiction of particular features key to identifying species.

 Click on the 'x' in the upper right to close the Photo Gallery Viewer.
+You also have options in the top right to view the gallery full screen and to turn the bottom thumbnails off and on.

-More: Fact Sheet-Descriptive Details
+More: Fact Sheets - Descriptive Details

-1) If you see the icon next to a feature, this link will take you to a page in our Glossary to give you a definition of that feature.
+1) If you see the text icon next to a feature, this link will take you to a page in our Glossary to give you a definition of that feature.